-Here’s what you’ll need for today’s hearty dinner idea:
+Here’s what you’ll need for today’s black eyed pea recipe:

 • A few links of Italian sausage uncased.
 You could also totally use a vegetarian sausage alternative.
 For another easily vegetarian comfort dish see: Caramelized Mushroom and Dumplings.